eddietheengineer/VoronDocs/official/sourcing_faq.md

 ### PTFE or Silicone wire?

-The BOM currently specifies silicone wire for bend and heat toleraance.
+The BOM currently specifies silicone wire for bend and heat tolerance.
 For an increased cost, PTFE wire is a option.
-PTFE insulation is thinner and slicker, making it more effective in the drag chains.
+PTFE insulation is thinner and slicker, making it more effective in the drag chains and granting the cables a longer lifetime.

 ## Electronics